Dahie/woro-s3/README.md

 $ woro push s3:cleanup_users
 ```

-_Attention, depending on whether you set up a Gist/Github login on
-initialization.
-These tasks are online anonymous, but public, or
-private under the specified Github account._
+_Attention, depending on the properties of the specified S3 bucket, the rake tasks may be public._

 Now, to run a task remotely using Mina, specify the task: